luadch/translations/README.md

-# translations
-Additional Translations for Luadch
+# Additional Translations for Luadch